For adenium desert roses that are not blooming, please check if there's:

 If your local area sells red wood fiber, get some because red spider mites hate this smell.
 It will also keep the ants away from your plants.

 |Does not burn plants|

 If you use neem oil, be careful 'cause this stuff smells bad (like vomit or dead bodies).
-People mix this with castille soap (not water) in their bathrooms to isolate the smell & get it to work.
+People mix this with castille soap (not water) in their bathrooms to isolate the smell & to get it to work.
 But once it dries, the smell is gone.
 This stuff is effective.

 If you don't like the idea of killing insects, try a milder solution: